Global experts propose a path to generate clean power from waste energy

 The Roadmap on Energy Harvesting Materials, created by Pecunia and 116 top experts from around the globe, was published in the Journal of Physics: Materials.

-The roadmap combines expert opinions on different energy harvesting techniques, recent developments, and challenges.
-It also examines key performance metrics of these technologies about their maximum potential for energy conversion.
+The roadmap combines expert opinions on energy harvesting techniques, recent developments, and challenges.
+It also examines these technologies’ key performance metrics and their maximum energy conversion potential.
 It provides research plans for the future to maximize the potential of materials that can harvest energy.

 Lead author Pecunia said, “This roadmap is the result of an unprecedented endeavor, marking the first time that such a large and diverse international network of energy harvesting experts from America, Asia, Europe, and Oceania have worked together to chart a course for the advancement of these technologies towards seamless integration into everyday objects and environments.”

-Rapid developments in smart systems have made it possible to create smart homes, smart cities, smart manufacturing, and smart healthcare systems.
-Using gadgets like smartphones, fitness trackers, and smart home assistant technologies, sensors, and systems are integrated into our daily lives.
+Rapid developments in smart systems have made it possible to create smart homes, cities, manufacturing, and healthcare systems.
+Gadgets like smartphones, fitness trackers, and smart home assistant technologies integrate sensors and systems into our daily lives.
 These all function as part of a massive network called the Internet of Things (IoT), which always communicates and exchanges data.

 Because of the limited power density of ambient light, vibrations, and radiofrequency waves, it is critical to develop energy-harvesting materials that can efficiently capture and convert this energy to electricity.